Tradegen/algo-trading/README.md

 Each indicator acts as a 'derived price feed', taking the latest price data for a major crypto and applying some calculations to it to get a new price.
 For example, an indicator may track Ethereum's 50-day moving average.
 Developers could use the data from these indicators to create synthetic assets.

+## Purpose

+Create a democratized algo trading system on the Celo blockchain.

 ## Disclaimer

 These smart contracts have not been audited yet.